What is Enhanced Due Diligence?

 Open source intelligence and EDD

 Regulatory requirements and the increasing threat of financial crime have led new investigation techniques to become part of EDD processes.
-Most prominently amongst these is open source intelligence — the collection and analysis of open source data (OSD) to garner intelligence insights.
+Open source intelligence is one of the most prominent of these.

 OSINT makes use of publicly available data to provide a rich account of an EDD subject, their business interests and connections.
 This data can be obtained from a range of sources across the surface web, dark web and deep web: